Alternate Fighter: Expanded

 Destructive Slam

-Prerequisites: 9th level, Strength of 15
+Prerequisites: 9th-level, Strength of 15

 Gale Slash

-Prerequisites: 9th level, Strength or Dexterity of 15
+Prerequisites: 9th-level, Strength or Dexterity of 15

 Inspirational Speech

-Prerequisites: 9th level, Charisma of 15
+Prerequisites: 9th-level, Charisma of 15

-You can expend an Exploit Die and spend 1 minute giving an inspirational speech to a number of creatures that can hear you equal to 1 + your Charisma modifier.
+You can expend an Exploit Die to spend 1 minute giving an inspirational speech to a number of creatures that can hear you equal to 1 + your Charisma modifier.
 At the end of this speech, targets gain temporary hit points equal to your level.

 While the temporary hit points from this Exploit last, the creatures have advantage on Wisdom saving throws.